 Ph.D., English Literature, Religion, and Theology, Boston University

 M.Div., Biblical Literature, Boston University

 B.A., English Literature, Colby College

-Professor Martin is passionate about literature.
-“For present and future English Majors at Mount Ida I would say that you have chosen one of the best Majors possible both to succeed in a wide range of career opportunities upon graduation and, prior to that, to acquire the necessary foundation to be a persuasive writer and an effective public speaker.”
+A prolific author, he is a nationally sought-after expert on college and university leadership and how institutions can strengthen themselves in an increasingly competitive marketplace – especially in New England.
+Throughout his career, Professor Martin has brought his passion for literature into his classrooms: “For present and future English majors at Mount Ida I would say that you have chosen one of the best colleges in the nation from which to succeed in a wide range of career opportunities after graduation and, prior to that, to acquire the necessary foundation to be a persuasive writer and an effective public speaker. ”

-He teaches Topics in American Literature: The Culture and Counterculture of the 1960s, Catastrophes and Disasters: Breakdowns of our World, Expository Writing and Introduction to Composition and Literature.
+He teaches Topics in American Literature: The Culture and Counterculture of the 1960s, Topics in British Literature: 1800 to the Present, Public Speaking, Catastrophes and Disasters: Breakdowns of our World, Expository Writing, and Introduction to Composition and Literature.

 Teaching literature, writing, and public speaking is a privilege even before it is a career.
 Working with students is an opportunity to watch the future taking shape in a supportive yet challenging educational environment.